Article

 • Use uniform icons for actions like editing, deleting, or checking items.

-• Stick to a consistent font hierarchy for headers and descriptions.
+• Stick to a consistent font size for headers and descriptions.

 4. Prioritize primary actions